stormpath/stormpath.github.io/source/php/quickstart/index.markdown

 ### Configure your PHP application

 Configure a Stormpath SDK [`Client`](http://www.stormpath.com/docs/php/product-guide#Client) based on your API key.
-The client instance is your starting point for all operations with the Stormpath service.
+The `Client` is your starting point for all operations with the Stormpath service.
 For example:

     require 'vendor/autoload.php';
     ...

     \Stormpath\Client::$apiKeyFileLocation = $_SERVER['HOME'] . '/.stormpath/apiKey.properties';

-The `Client` instance that will be generated from here is intended to be an application singleton.
-You should reuse this instance throughout your application code.
+The `Client` instance that will be generated from here is a singleton that will be used to interact with Stormpath.

 ### Register your application with Stormpath

 Registering an application with Stormpath allows that application to use Stormpath for its user management and authentication needs.
 Use the `create` method of the `Application` resource class as follows:

     $application = \Stormpath\Resource\Application::create(
-      array('name' => 'May Application',
+      array('name' => 'My Application',
             'description' => 'My Application Description'),
-      array('createDirectory' => true)
+      array('createDirectory' => true));
-       );

-Once the application is created, it will automatically create a `Directory` resource based on the name of application and set it as the default account store.
+Once the application is created, it will automatically create a `Directory` resource based on the name of the application and set it as the default account store.
 New accounts will be created in the default account store.

 ### Create an account